rur/treetop/README.markdown

     | <div id="content">...</… |        | <div id="content">...</… |
     |__________________________|        |__________________________|

-A 'View' is a template string (usually file path) paired with a handler function.
-Defining a SubView creates a new template-handler pair associated with an embedded block.
-Treetop executors can construct a `http.Handler` instance for a given view.
-This binds together all associated templates and functions into a single web endpoint.

 The code below extends this example.
 It binds the routes `"/content_a"` and `"/content_b"` with two handlers that share the same base, nav and sidebar templates.